Click Here to Support Now!

 With your help, the Witterstaetter greenhouse will serve as a museum and education center for future generations.

 The Greenhouse Mission was created to rehab and restore this historic structure.
 Made of cypress wood (which resists weather) and glass, the Delhi Historical Society's greenhouse is typical of those that were built throughout the region from the 19th century to the post-World War II era.
-A full restoration by a reputable contractor specializing in the work will cost $133,000.
-Our goal is to have the renovation completed by the Spring of 2026.
-That year will be of the Delhi Historical Society's 50th anniversary and our nation's 250th year.
+Restoration of the Witterstaetter Greenhouse was performed by Greenhouse Restoration Services, Inc, of Newport, Kentucky, in 2025.
+Some additional work, rehabbing the greenhouse’s entryway, is yet to be done.

-The Greenhouse Mission fund is already growing.
-"Seed money," from the Ohio Facilities Construction Commission has budgeted $50,000 toward the Mission, if we can raise a matching amount.
-You can help the fund grow by donating now, to help us reach the remaining $83,000 needed.
-The fund is solidly rooted in another grants and commitments already totaling $12,000.
+The Greenhouse Mission fund is still growing.
+"Seed money," from the Ohio Facilities Construction Commission was used to match donations from private supporters and granting foundations.
+We are grateful to all of our supporters, large and small.
 Any funds exceeding the goal will be invested in a fund dedicated to the care and management of the greenhouse.

 Make checks out to the Delhi Historical Society, with the memo line saying Greenhouse Mission.
 Our address is 468 Anderson Ferry Rd.
 Cincinnati, OH 45238.